CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 #### Daily Unique

-Count of the number of beneficiaries _first seen_ on each calendar date.
+Count the number of beneficiaries _first seen_ on each calendar date.

 ```sql
 CREATE OR REPLACE VIEW "bfd_insights_bfd_prod_daily_unique_benes" AS